The WordPress Customizer is such a powerful assistant in building a unique and appealing website.

 Add the following code snippet to the file functions.php of your child theme, and see if it helps to solve the issue.

 In some cases, even when you deactivated plugins, their configs and settings still remain in the database.
 Especially when your website has switched among a couple of themes and plugins that use the WordPress customizer, it can act weird due to some conflicts.

 In order to prevent some Woo customizer plugins from being built into the WordPress Customizer, you can use alternative plugins that provide the functionality you need.

 For instance, instead of using the customizer for WooCommerce emails, you can use a dedicated email builder like YayMail.

 It’s a drag and drop email builder framework that helps you design and reorder every email block.
 YayMail overcomes the limitations of WooCommerce default email settings and the fixed page customizer.
 Just like using the Elementor page builder, it makes designing email templates a breeze.

 You can download the YayMail free version today and enjoy customizing by Drag and Drop.

-If you’re struggling to diagnose your WordPress Customizer problem, as well as figuring out how to fix it, this article hits the spot!
+If you’re struggling to diagnose your WordPress Customizer problem, as well as figure out how to fix it, this article hits the spot!

 We’ve pointed out several possible culprits behind your faulty Customizer and provided you with detailed and practical solutions.